Advertisement

 Dating looks very different today than it did before social media and dating apps were a thing.
-Now there’s a whole vocabulary around it and it’s confusing for a lot of people.
-Especially people who aren’t chronically online!
-Navigating modern dating can sometimes feel like trying to crack a tricky code, but today we bring you a little cheat sheet.
-Here are 11 dating terms everyone struggles to understand and what they mean:
+Now there’s a whole vocabulary around it, and it’s confusing for a lot of people.
+Navigating modern dating can sometimes feel like trying to crack a tricky code, so we gathered terms that are most frequently used and did the decoding for you.
+Here are 11 dating terms you might struggle to understand and what they mean:

 Ghosting